-- 1. Perform and document complete psychiatric diagnostic evaluations in a residential care setting.
-The patient population has a variety of various psychiatric disorders including Autism Spectrum Disorders. - 2.
-Identify psychopathology and develop appropriate biopsychosocial evaluation and treatment plans. - 3.
-Demonstrate good interpersonal and communication skills that results in effective exchange of information with patients, families, and the treatment team. - 4.
-Demonstrate ability to review professional literature and utilize evidence-based medicine to improve patient care. - 5.
-Demonstrate and apply knowledge of psychopharmacology topics in treatment planning and management. - 6.
-Demonstrate an ability to monitor and document patient's clinical progress and update recommendations for treatment plan as indicated.
+- Perform and document complete psychiatric diagnostic evaluations in a residential care setting.
+The patient population has a variety of various psychiatric disorders including Autism Spectrum Disorders. - Identify psychopathology and develop appropriate biopsychosocial evaluation and treatment plans. - Demonstrate good interpersonal and communication skills that results in effective exchange of information with patients, families, and the treatment team. - Demonstrate ability to review professional literature and utilize evidence-based medicine to improve patient care. - Demonstrate and apply knowledge of psychopharmacology topics in treatment planning and management. - Demonstrate an ability to monitor and document patient's clinical progress and update recommendations for treatment plan as indicated.

-- 1. The student will present a topic in medication group to help the patients understand medications, side effects or mechanisms of actions. - 2.
-The student will attend the transitional living and learning groups at Pasadena. - 3.
-The student will participate in multidisciplinary treatment team meetings to provide feedback on assigned patients. - 4.
-The student will prepare an in-service didactic presentation on relevant topic in Psychiatry to present to - 5.
-Informal discussions Dr. Branch of assigned readings.
+- The student will present a topic in medication group to help the patients understand medications, side effects or mechanisms of actions. - The student will attend the transitional living and learning groups at Pasadena. - The student will participate in multidisciplinary treatment team meetings to provide feedback on assigned patients. - The student will prepare an in-service didactic presentation on relevant topic in Psychiatry to present to staff. - Informal discussions Dr. Branch of assigned readings.

-UCF RESTORES Treatment Center for PTSD: Currently Unavailable
+UCF RESTORES Treatment Center for PTSD MDE 8844